ejconlon/dahdit/README.md

 * It uses `ByteArray` internally to avoid generating new or retaining references to old pinned memory.
 * Examining `Put` can yield required byte size without serializing.
 * Derivation uses `via` and not `anyclass` for better control of derived instances.
-* It is required that all types implementing `Binary` must also implement `ByteSized`.
+* Optionally, types implementing `Binary` can also implement or derive `ByteSized` for size calculation.
 * Known-statically-sized types can implement `StaticByteSized` for size speedups.
 * Provides several additional types representing fixed-length strings or sequences (using `TypeLits`).